 This seminar expands on the knowledge and skills obtained in the nursing curriculum and integrate the theory of organizational development and culture, management styles and beginning leadership skills into the overall scope and practice of the registered nurse.
 An emphasis is placed on the legal and ethical responsibilities in the practice of nursing.
 Also discussed are evidence-based competencies related to effective communication, team building, evidence-based practice, patient safety, and quality assurance.
-Prerequisite(s): NUR252, NUR254, NUR220 and NUR224.
+Prerequisite(s): Completion of all core NUR courses other than the co-requisites.